 What our survey showed is that we’re still figuring out what the new normal post-coronavirus will look like.
 Unsurprisingly, many people are expecting more virtual work and more measures put in place to keep workers healthy when they are in person again.

 If your employees are like the 70% of respondents who believe having a coach to support them through this time would be beneficial, the team at Torch is here to support you.
-Speak with us today to see how our coaches and mentors can provide guidance during this time of transition.
+Request a demo to see how our coaches and mentors can provide guidance during this time of transition.